The Board of Directors: Reflecting the diversity of our operations

 manage, so as to provide management with

-- Reliability of information used in making decisions and preparing financial reports;
+- Reliability of information used in decision making and financial reporting

 The committee’s responsibilities also include the following:

-- Review any activity likely to be detrimental to Hydro‑Québec’s financial health that is brought to its attention by the Vice President – Internal Audit or an officer (section 7.11 of the Hydro‑Québec Act);
+- Review any activity likely to be detrimental to Company’s financial health that is brought to its attention by the Vice President – Internal Audit or an officer (section 7.11 of the Hydro‑Québec Act)

-- Notify the Board of Directors in writing on discovering operations or management practices that are unsound or do not comply with the law or the regulations or with the policies of Hydro‑Québec or its wholly-owned subsidiaries (section 7.12 of the Hydro‑Québec Act);
+- Notify the Board in writing on discovering operations or management practices that are unsound or that do not comply with the law or regulations or with the policies of the Company or the legal persons in which Hydro-Québec directly or indirectly holds at least 90 % of the voting shares (section 7.12 of the Hydro‑Québec Act)

-- Also carry out any mandate that the Board of Directors may from time to time entrust it with regarding Hydro‑Québec, one of its subsidiaries or a company of which Hydro‑Québec holds shares in its capacity as trustee of the Hydro‑Québec Pension Fund.
+- Carry out any mandate that the Board may entrust to it regarding the Company, one of its subsidiaries or a company of which holds shares in its capacity as trustee of the Pension Fund

-Review the relevance of its mandate and assess its effectiveness and performance, as often as deemed useful, in collaboration with the Governance and Social Responsibility Committee.
+- Review the relevance of its mandate and assess its effectiveness and performance, as often as deemed useful, in collaboration with the Governance and Customer Experience Committee.

 Human Resources Committee